xmhai/techdoc/domain/hsm.md

     1500 -> default LMK, 1501 -> LMK id 0, port 1502 -> LMK id 1 and so on.

 ## Console Command
-- IK: Import Key, not really ''importing'' anything in the HSM storage area
-- FK: Form Key, not really ''importing'' anything in the HSM storage area